newrelic/opentelemetry-demo/docs/kubernetes_deployment.md

 Chart parameters are separated in 4 general sections:

-- Default - Used to specify defaults applied to all demo components
+- `default` - Used to specify defaults applied to all demo components
-- Components - Used to configure the individual components (microservices) for the demo
+- `components` - Used to configure the individual components (microservices) for the demo
-- Observability - Used to enable/disable dependencies
+- `opentelemetry-collector` - Used to configure the OpenTelemetry Collector
-- Sub-charts - Configuration for all sub-charts

 ## New Relic Configurations